HEROEngineer/healthcheck/README.md

 ## Two-factor Authentication

-Healthchecks optionally supports two-factor authentication using the WebAuthn standard.
+HEROEngineer optionally supports two-factor authentication using the WebAuthn standard.
 To enable WebAuthn support, set the `RP_ID` (relying party identifier ) setting to a non-null value.
 Set its value to your site's domain without scheme and without port.
 For example, if your site runs on `https://my-hc.example.org`,